An Introduction to the Environmental Humanities

 We’re all working in the midst of a prolonged state of emergency, I understand that.
 This is a time for empathy, this is a time for flexibility, and my goal is not to police your learning but to create the best environment I can for enabling you to learn.
 If you find that you are in crisis, I will work with you.

 I ask, in turn, that you be aware of the very real possibility that we may have to shift to online learning.
-If that is the way things develop I'm prepared to pivot, and we'll meet as a full class on Mondays but in discussion or project groups on Wednesdays.
+If that is the way things develop I'm prepared to pivot, and we'll meet as a full class on Tuesdays but in discussion or project groups on Thursdays.

-For the time being, however, we'll be in person with masks.
+For the time being, however, we'll be in person without masks.

 Schedule of Readings and Assignments

 Weeks 1 & 2: Introductions & Ralph Waldo Emerson